The Jacuzzi Boys

 Personal Bias: Big fan of the moaning and groaning of Howlin' Wolf.

 Random Detail: Short of ripping off his shirt and morphing into a canine, singer Gabriel Alcala -- with his high check bones, long brown locks and penchant for howling -- is a dead ringer for Twilight's Jacob Black.

-: "There's a band here in Miami called the Jacuzzi Boys.
+By the Way: Celebrity fan base?
+Check.
+In a recent interview, Iggy Pop said: "There's a band here in Miami called the Jacuzzi Boys.
 It's a stupid name but they've got a good spirit.
 Shout out to the Jacuzzi Boys!"